WeiJanChang/fctc_eval/README.md

 MPH Dissertation
+### Assessing the impact of the WHO Framework Convention on Tobacco Control on Prevalence of Tobacco Use and
+Cardiovascular Disease Mortality.

 ======
 by Wei-Jan, Chang (weijan.chang@gmail.com)

 * Pipeline for Dissertation in Master of Public Health

-Assessing the impact of the WHO Framework Convention on Tobacco Control on Prevalence of Tobacco Use and Cardiovascular Disease Mortality.
+Step 1:

-Download raw data from open access database:
+        Download raw data from open access database
         a.
 WHO Mortality database
         https://platform.who.int/mortality/themes/theme-details/topics/topic-details/MDB/cardiovascular-diseases
         b.
 WHO The Global Health Observatory